kai-li-1994/garment-variant-dataset/README.md

 # Harmonized garment-variant dataset for textile sorting and fibre-to-fibre recycling analysis

-This repository contains a curated garment-variant dataset and preprocessing pipeline derived from publicly accessible online product pages of H&M and Uniqlo in the United Kingdom and Australia.
+This repository contains a curated garment-variant dataset and preprocessing pipeline derived from publicly accessible online product pages of two major fast-fashion retailers, H&M and Uniqlo, in the United Kingdom and Australia.

 The dataset was developed to support garment-level analysis of textile sorting compatibility, preprocessing requirements, and potential barriers to fibre-to-fibre recycling.
 It provides harmonized information on product identifiers, retailer region, colour-specific variants, material composition, normalized material names, normalized garment categories, normalized component structures, and derived rule-based analytical inputs.

+Product URLs were first collected within a concentrated time window for each retailer-region website, defining the assortment before detailed product information was extracted.
+All harmonized records retained two timestamps: the time when the product URL was collected and the time when the corresponding product details were scraped.
+URL collection occurred between 24 and 26 March 2026, while product-detail scraping was completed between 24 March and 8 April 2026.

+The analytical unit was defined as the colour-specific garment variant rather than the original product-page record.
+This was especially important for Uniqlo, where one product page could contain multiple colour variants and, in some cases, variant-specific composition information.

 The final dataset file is: